MMV-Lab/im2im-paper/manuscript.md

 ## Acknowledgments

-We would like to thank the MONAI team for their support in our process of development, and the aicsimageio team for advices on how to integrate aicsimageio into the package.
+We would like to thank the MONAI team for their support in our process of development, and the aicsimageio team for advice on how to integrate aicsimageio into the package.
 This work is supported by the Federal Ministry of Education and Research (Bundesministerium für Bildung und Forschung, BMBF) under the funding reference 161L0272.

 ## References {.page_break_before}